schnitzi/rampart/README.md

 don't get unset, etc.  You can test your undo feature easily enough by performing the undo for each test case and seeing if you end up with a FEN that matches the starting position.
-The included sample tests contain just such a rollback test.
+The included sample tests contain just such a rollback test for every test case.

-# The graphical tool
+# The graphical tool (that you can ignore)

 The included test files are usable on their own for testing your move generator.
 These were generated using a small graphical editor, the